 Successful participation is determined by the instructors in consultation with program administration.
 Successful participation is based on attendance, class participation, satisfactory completion of assignments, and adherence to the program's community standards.

-“My students hear the phrase 'according to scientists,' I want them to have the tools to evaluate the quality of that research and decide whether they should accept those scientists’ conclusions."
+“When my students hear the phrase 'according to scientists,' I want them to have the tools to evaluate the quality of that research and decide whether they should accept those scientists’ conclusions."

 – Dr. Alison Jane Martingano, Ph.D., “Social Psychology: Understanding Human Behavior” >>